If you are unable to obtain scholarship funding for your studies at Oxford, another option may be taking out a loan to meet your costs.

 Wherever possible, apply for low interest government loans first and only apply for high interest private loans if you require additional funds.
 Be aware that some loan programmes may have a limit on the amount of funding that will be provided.

 We are aware of a small number of education-specific loan schemes available to graduate students at Oxford and these are listed below by region.
+These loans and eligibility are subject to change at the relevant organisation's discretion and are beyond the University's control.

 UK / EU students